wp-plugins/bp-group-tinychat/trunk/readme.txt

 == Description ==
 Buy Pro: http://teen-diary.com/wp-plugins/
-create a chatroom for each buddypress group, I make two version: bp-group-tinychat and bp-group-tinychat-pro, the difference is: with pro version, users will automatically be logged into the chat room with nickname is wordpress user's name.
-Just 5$ to buy pro version. just buy one times, when new version available, don't buy it again, just send me your email and i will sent it free for you.
+this plugins will create a chatroom for each buddypress group, I make two version: bp-group-tinychat and bp-group-tinychat-pro, the difference is: with pro version, users will automatically be logged into the chat room with nickname is wordpress user's name.
+Just 5$ to buy pro version to help me, i am a student. just buy one times, when new version available, don't buy it again, just send me your purchase ID (when you buy in the first time) to sonofgod.vnn@gmail.com and i will sent it free for you.
 Once installed, activate Tiny Chat in the group admin area (or during group creation).